W-H-I-T-E-X/master/README.md

 hello friend my name is ARO
-and I write this code for those who want to become an ethical hacker in this program you see many new and useful tools type these command to use this master
+and I write this code for those who want to become an ethical hacker in this program you see many new and useful tools
+Type these command to use this master =

 1) CD MASTER